How do you know which credit card you want if you've never done it before? Read our guide to choosing your first credit

 Reward cards encourage spending and usually charge high interest rates.
-If you choose a reward card, Money Saving Expert recommends paying your balance in full every month to avoid paying this high interest.
+If you choose a reward card, it's usually a good idea to repay your balance in full every month to avoid paying this high interest.
 If there is no ‘repay in full’ option on your direct debit form, write ‘pay in full’ and call to check that your bank has understood.

 If you don’t plan on paying your balance in full every month, it might make sense to choose a card with a low APR rate, not one based on its rewards.

-So, now you’re clued up on credit cards!
-The next step is to apply for one.
+Now you’re clued up on credit cards, the next step is to apply for one.

 To better understand your chance of being accepted, check your credit score before applying for a card.
-You can do so through a free service like ClearScore (clearscore.com).
+You can do so through a free service like ClearScore.
 ClearScore will show you a list of credit cards chosen for your credit profile and your eligibility rating all in one place, so you can compare your options.